helton/microservices-in-go/README.md

 ## Todo

-- [ ] Create `Dockerfile` for Redis to create a custom image the exchanges and queues definitions
+- [ ] Create `Dockerfile` for Redis to create a custom image with the exchanges and queues definitions